NBNet: Noise Basis Learning for Image Denoising with Subspace Projection: Evaluation and Experiments

 In order to achieve a fair comparison, we use the same noise generation algorithm as~\cite{yue2019variational}, where non-i.i.d.
 Gaussian noise is generated by:

 where $\boldsymbol{M}$ is a spatially variant mask.
 Four types of masks are generated, one for training and three for testing.
-In this way, the generalization ability of the noise reduction model can be well tested.
+By this way, the generalization ability of the noise reduction model can be well tested.

-Table~\ref{tab:psnr_noniid} lists the PSNR performance results of different methods on non-i.i.d Gaussian noise, where our NBNet method outperforms the baseline VDN method~\cite{yue2019variational} on every test case, although VDN has an automatic noise level prediction while our method is the purely blind noise reduction.
+Table~\ref{tab:psnr_noniid} lists the PSNR performance results of different methods on non-i.i.d Gaussian noise, where our NBNet method outperform the baseline VDN method on every test case, although VDN has an automatic noise level prediction while our method is purely blind noise reduction.
 More results on additive Gaussian white noise~(AWGN) with various noise levels ($\sigma=15,25,50$) also indicates our method surpasses VDN by an average margin of $\sim 0.3$ dB in PSNR.

-Our noise reduction method does not explicitly rely on a prior distribution of noise data, but it still achieves the best results in the evaluation.
-This indicates the effectiveness of the proposed projection method which separates the signal and noise in the feature space by utilizing the image prior.
+Our noise reduction method does not explicitly rely on a prior distribution of noise data, but it still achieve the best results in our evaluation.
+This shows the effectiveness of the proposed projection method which helps separating signal and noise in feature space by utilizing image prior.

+\remove{ We evaluate our approach on synthetic noise data in this section.
+Similar to [\cite{YueYZM019}], we used training data included 432 images from BSD [\cite{}], 400 images from the validation set of ImageNet [] and 4744 images from The Waterloo Exploration Database [] to train our network.
+For evaluation, Set5, LIVE1 and BSD68 in [] were adopted as test data.
+Following [], we generate the non-i.i.d.
+Gaussian noise as:

+where $\boldsymbol{M}$ is a spatial variant mask.
+Four types of masks are generated, one for training and three for testing.
+Based on this noise synthesis approach, the generalization ability of the model is widely explored.

+VDN trains a network by generating noisy images following equation~\eqref{eqn:noniid} via assuming that training data are under a non. i.i.d.
+Gaussian distribution.
+Then VDN is tested on both i.i.d. and non-i.i.d. datasets separately.

+Folllowing VDN, for non-i.i.d testing data, Table~\ref{tab:psnr_noniid} illustrates the results.
+We then evaluate the performance of our method on additive Gaussian white noise (i.i.d.) with various levels ($\sigma$ = 15, 25, 50) of AWGN.
+Table~\ref{tab:psnr_iidgauss} lists the average PSNR results.
+Our model does not rely on a prior distribution of training data, however, better results are achieved compared to VDN.

+Our method obtains the best performance, demonstrating the ability to handle many different types of noise. }